+Free School Meals: where a child is attending an academy, maintained nursery school or nursery class before and after lunch a child may be eligible for free school meals.
+To qualify the parents/carers must be in receipt of specified benefits.
+The school is required to provide a free school meal to eligible children wishing to take up their entitlement.
+Where a child would qualify for free school meals but chooses to take up their free entitlement in a PVI setting, the meal will not be funded by the local authority.
 THREE AND FOUR YEAR OLD CHILDREN ONLY: Providers can charge parents/carer a deposit to secure their child's free place but should refund the deposit in full to parents/carers within a calendar month of the child taking up their place.
 The purpose of the deposit is to give providers a certainty that a parent/carer will take up a place.
 It should be made clear to a parent/carer by a provider that if a parent/carer fails to take up their place, a provider is not obliged to refund the deposit.

-The provider must ensure that a parent/carer identifies in the relevant section on the block parental contract if they are using more than one provider for their child, at which provider the parent/carer wishes to claim the 15 Universal Hours.
+The provider must ensure that a parent/carer identifies in the relevant section on the block parental contract if they are using more than one provider for their child, the parent/carer should detail in full which hours/days they are using the second provider alongside that of the first provider.
 If a parent/carer doesn't identify this themselves, MKCC will allocate to one of the providers accordingly.